İzmir Ekonomi Üniversitesi

 Assistant(s) -

-Course Description This course provides the knowledge on the basic components of air conditioning systems, usage of psychrometry diagram and calculating heating and cooling loads.
-The course also provides an introduction to the design of air conditioning systems.
+Course Description This course covers the basic components of HVAC systems, calculations using psychrometric diagrams, and heating and cooling load calculations.
+It also serves as an introduction to the design of HVAC systems.

 Course Category